 My husband was working third shift for a while.
-So on Fridays, we would go out to lunch together to spend time catching up on the week.
+So on Fridays, we would go out to lunch together to spend time catching up on what happened during the week.

 Our preferred brand of bread is Aunt Millies and they have a nice seeded rye bread that we found we liked.
 The type of rye bread you use is totally up to you.
 A swirled rye bread would be delicious as well.

 To make this sandwich I started like most grilled cheese recipes do and buttered one side of each of the bread slices.